Publications

 Article submissions currently run through a Google Form.

-If the form asks you to sign in before it opens, email the society team and they can direct you to the right editorial contact.
+If the form asks you to sign in before it opens, email the society team and we will route you to the current editorial contact.